CAIDA/catalog-data/sources/recipe/how_to_search_the_catalog/Readme.md

     - **-word** (-rank)

-       A **-** in front of the word.
-Reverse it's meaning and removes objects from the matching set if the word is found in a field.
+       A **-** in front of the word, reverse it's meaning and removes objects from the matching set if the word is found in a field.

 - **key/value pairs** (types=paper,dataset)